sloanqin/struck/README.md

 make
 ```

-3. then you can find the executable file in ./bin
+3.then you can find the executable file in ./bin